Up to 60% off sofas & mattresses — limited‑time deals.

 Tegeniss 12-Inch Innerspring Hybrid (Medium Firm, Pillow Top)

-This one felt like the “same idea, steadier execution.”
-When I dropped into it after a long desk day, my hips didn’t settle as quickly, and my lower back stayed more even through the night.
-Marcus described it as the first of the four that didn’t flirt with a hammocking feel when he started on his side and rolled forward.
-Jenna and Ethan both noticed that the surface stayed more stable during the middle-of-the-night get-ups—less of that delayed rebound that can wake a light sleeper.
-Mia still preferred the plush Euro-top, but she called this a better compromise than the 10-inch because it felt less “thin” under her shoulder.
+This one felt like the same basic idea with better follow-through.
+After a long desk day, I could feel the extra support under my hips almost immediately, and my lower back stayed more even through the night.
+Marcus called it the first build in the group that did not hint at hammocking when he started on his side and rolled forward.
+Jenna and Ethan both noticed a steadier surface during middle-of-the-night get-ups, with less delayed rebound than the 10-inch.
+Mia still liked the softer memory-foam model more, but she thought this one felt less thin under her shoulder.

 What we liked: